gdbarron/VenafiTppPS/docs/functions/New-TppSession.md

 ```

 ### -PassThru
-Optionally, send the session object to the pipeline.
+Optionally, send the session object to the pipeline instead of script scope.

 ```yaml
 Type: SwitchParameter